LakhyarajRajkhowa/ParticleSimulator/README.md

 ## Run Instructions (Windows)

-- Copy the "run/SDL2.dll" program and paste in the build folder near the .exe program.
+- run the ParticleSimulator.exe in the bin folder
-- Run the .exe program